girunlu/Small-Projects/README.md

 - 👋 Hi, I’m @girunlu
-- 👀 I’m interested in data science and AI
+- 👀 I’m interested in data science and DL
 - 🌱 I’m currently learning data science
 - 💞️ I’m looking to collaborate on python data analize
 - 📫 How to reach me: girayn5@gmail.com